08 June 2018

 “Just because you have plants does not mean you have recovered the rainforest that was razed,” he adds.

-In addition to calling for the reduction of CO2 poured into the atmosphere, which drives the ongoing spikes in air and seawater temperatures resulting in mass-scale coral bleaching, the study findings also highlight the importance of local management actions to help corals restore themselves in a timely manner.
+In addition to supporting the call for the reduction of CO2 poured into the atmosphere, which causes spikes in air and seawater temperatures resulting in mass-scale coral bleaching, the study findings also highlight the importance of local management to help corals restore themselves.

 David Obura, an adjunct fellow at the Global Change Institute at the University of Queensland in Australia, is the coordinator for CORDIO East Africa, which monitors coral reefs and coastal ecosystems in mainland Africa and in the Indian Ocean island states.
-He explains that there is not much that can be done about the temperature stress itself outside of global emission cuts, but that it is possible to reduce local threats like sedimentation and pollution, which act in synergy with bleaching.
+He explains that there is not much that can be done about the temperature stress except for global emission cuts, but that it is possible to reduce local threats like sedimentation and pollution, which correlate with bleaching.

 “If the coral is facing two or three stresses at once, then it is more likely to bleach than if it is only facing one,” says Obura who was not involved in this study.